Filippo Porcari

-Filippo Porcari (born 28 April 1984) is an Italian footballer who plays as a midfielder for Crema in Serie D.
+Filippo Porcari (born 28 April 1984) is an Italian former footballer who played as a midfielder.

-Porcari has played over 100 matches at the Italian third highest level.
+Porcari played over 100 matches at the Italian third highest level.
 He followed Novara promoted from the third division to the first in 2 successive season.

 Career

 Born in Fidenza, the Province of Parma, Porcari started his career at hometown club Parma.
 He played his first match on 18 May 2003.